Inheritance Documentary Film Screening and Filmmaker Discussion

 Directions and parking

 Click here for directions to the Rubenstein Arts Center (Ruby).
-Visitor parking is available at along Campus Drive.
+Visitor parking is available along Campus Drive.
 There are two accessible parking spots located behind the Ruby.